jforget/Perl-fixed-width-char-human-recognition/description/description.en.md

 rejected.
 Maybe it was possible, but the way my programme was written, it was forbidden.
-I extended  the digram-encoding `SP` for "space" to the digrams `PT` (_point_ = "period") and `AP` (_apostrophe_ = "single quate") and,  preventively `DL` for  "dollar", even if  this character never appears in my Pascal programmes.
+I extended  the digram-encoding `SP` for "space" to the digrams `PT` (_point_ = "period") and `AP` (_apostrophe_ = "single quote") and,  preventively `DL` for  "dollar", even if  this character never appears in my Pascal programmes.

 ### The Programme Itself